 WebVTT – Web Video Text Tracks, a standard previously known as WebSRT – is a time-indexed text file format referenced by browsers as cue information for HTML5 video or audio content.
 A WebVTT file frequently contains subtitles or captions, although there are many other possibilities.

 In the example above, I’ve created a subtitle track for the award-winning short film Dark Side Of The Lens by Mickey Smith.
-To see the text track, you’ll need to use a browser that supports WebVTT: Safari 6, IE10, Opera 12.1, or Chrome 18+ with the track flag turned on.
+All modern browsers, including IE10+ and Firefox 31+, support WebVTT, the only exception being Opera Mini.

 While most assume that text tracks are solely for the deaf or foreign language translations, WebVTT has many more uses: descriptive tracks can be read by screen readers for the blind, and WebVTT metadata and chapter information can allow users to navigate easily through online video content just like DVDs and Blu-Ray.
 Add the fact that Google is already indexing closed captions to create more powerful and accurate searches for video, and writing WebVTT tracks for your HTML5 content becomes a no-brainer: the new format won’t even affect the performance of older browsers.

 WebVTT files are separate from the video or audio content that references them, meaning that subtitles are not "hard coded" into pixels.
-This also means that making and modifying .vtt files is very easy: any text editor can be used to create subtitle content, although I’d suggest employing one of the specialized tools I’ll discuss in a future article.
+This also means that making and modifying .vtt files is very easy: any text editor can be used to create subtitle content, although I’d suggest employing one of the specialized tools I discuss in the next article.

 Basic WebVTT Subtitle Syntax

-As its original name suggests, WebVTT is closely related to the .srt subtitle format you may be familiar with from other sources.
+As its original name suggests, WebVTT is closely related to the .srt subtitle format you may already be familiar with.
 In this article, I’ll focus on creating basic subtitle tracks; future entries will discuss the many more options for .vtt files.